g-ongenae/assert-or-boom/doc/or/orPreconditionRequired.md

 # orPreconditionRequired

-Throw a Boom.Precondition Required if the previous assertions where false.
+Throw a Boom.Precondition Required if the previous assertions were false.

 ## Skeleton